 Best possible protection with NoSpamProxy

-The sandbox service is an additional option to NoSpamProxy Protection.
-It offers you further protection in addition to Content Disarming and consistent rejection in the event of a lack of trust in senders.
+The 32Guards Sandbox is an additional option for NoSpamProxy Protection.
+In addition to the concept of content disarming and consistent rejection in the event of a lack of trust in senders, it offers you a further protective component.